How to Manage Regional Sponsorship Management.

 These rationale aren’t vastly different from the rationale for a sponsor policy, but the benefits to your role and your organisation are somewhat different.

 This is your big chance to say that you don’t just do it for the money.
 Other benefits include access to new markets, access to sponsor leverage activities, and the sponsors adding value to the fan experience.

 You also need to outline that sponsors don’t consider this free money, and that you have to meet and exceed their commercial expectations, and behave in a manner consistent with any other commercial opportunity they may have.
 For some organisations, this may be obvious, but many organisations – I’m talking to you charities, culture, and government – making this clear to your whole organisation may be the most valuable part of the whole document.

-Like a sponsor policy, the biggest component of your sponsorship policy will be an outline of the process by which new sponsors are identified, researched, approached, negotiated, formalised, managed, serviced, and renewed.
+Like a sponsor policy, the biggest component of your sponsorship policy will be an outline of the process by which new sponsors are identified, researched, approached, and how offers are created and formalised, as well as how sponsorhips are negotiated, contracted, managed, serviced, and renewed.
 It also includes a brief rationale for each of the steps.

 As part of the process, you also need to outline the typical lead-time you need to achieve all of the steps leading to a sale.

 You should also define the timeframe at which your sales window is closed, as continuing to sell will make you look desperate and is unlikely to be successful or get you a realistic price.
 (For more on that, see How to Get a Fire-Sale Sponsor to Renew at a Realistic Level.)

 Have you ever had your senior executive or a board member do a handshake deal with a sponsor?
 If so, at least one of the following probably also happened: